 Christine Benz, Morningstar Director of Personal Finance: "A single, broadly based index fund can give you exposure to the whole stock or bond market, enabling you to build an entire portfolio with just one or two funds."

-Bill Bernstein, author, adviser: "Does this (three fund) portfolio seem overly simplistic, even amateurish?
+Bill Bernstein, author of The Four Pillars of Investing: "Does this (three fund) portfolio seem overly simplistic, even amateurish?
 Get over it.
 Over the next few decades, the overwhelming majority of all professional investors will not be able to beat it."

-Warren Buffett: “I’d rather be certain of a good return than hopeful of a great one. -- Most investors are better off putting their money in low-cost index funds."
+Warren Buffett, famed investor: “I’d rather be certain of a good return than hopeful of a great one. -- Most investors are better off putting their money in low-cost index funds."

-Scott Burns, columnist, author: "The odd are really, really poor than any of us will do better than a low-cost broad index fund."
+Scott Burns, financial columnist: "The odd are really, really poor than any of us will do better than a low-cost broad index fund."

 Jonathan Burton, MarketWatch: "There are plenty of ways to complicate investing, and plenty of people who stand to make money from you as a result.
 So just think of a three-fund strategy as something you won't have to think about too much."

-Andrew Clarke, author: "If your stock portfolio looks very different from the broad stock market, you're assuming additional risk that may, or may not, pay off."
+Andrew Clarke, co-author of Wealth of Experience: "If your stock portfolio looks very different from the broad stock market, you're assuming additional risk that may, or may not, pay off."

 John Cochrane, President American Finance Association: "The market in aggregate always gets the allocation of capital right."